Posts

 Image

-To be released on August 21, 2018 in the United States by Dey Street Books.
+Published in 2018 in the United States by Dey Street Books.
 Kate Harris and her childhood friend Mel decided to go on a bicycle adventure that approximates Marco Polo's trip along the Silk Road from Turkey to China.
 This is not a trip taken on a whim.
 Harris has read about explorers and dreamed about being an explorer all of her life.
 She's a scientist by training but she can't stand to be in a lab - she has to get out and see the world.
 Actually, she started out wanting to go to Mars and actually went so far as to participate in a Mars simulation complete with spacesuits out in the Utah desert.
 The simulation told her one important thing - being in a space suit denied her the tactile experience of exploration such as the wind in your hair and the smells.
 So, rather than Mars, she decides to go to one of the most remote areas of the world, for a couple of Canadians - Central Asia.
-It has vast deserts, literally the tallest mountains in the world and ar
+It has vast deserts, literally the tallest mountains in the world and arcane bureaucracies...

 A SHORT HISTORY of the WORLD (audiobook) by Christopher Lascelles